AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/issue-templates.md

 ### Request additional documentation

-**Select Request additional documentation when you what to request additional or expanded documentation.**
+**Select _Request additional documentation_ when you want to request additional or expanded documentation.**

 Have the following ready when you file: